 And again, it’s not just about the environment, how is your workplace positioned on equality?
 Diversity?
 Equal pay?
 You can start a group or start a conversation with those in charge, if that's you then be sure you are participating in these issues, whether these topics impact you or not, your involvement in the conversation helps to make it a priority for your business.

 Why: It has never been more important to talk about sustainability and the core ideas that surround it.

-In Practice: You can start by simply sharing interesting websites and resources you find, be careful what you find on social media though, be sure to check the sources are reliable before sharing, misinformation and disinformation on platforms like Twitter and Facebook are still rife.
+In Practice: You can start by simply sharing interesting websites and resources you find like this guide on how to be sustainable at home.
+Be careful what you find on social media though, be sure to check the sources are reliable before sharing, misinformation and disinformation on platforms like Twitter and Facebook are still rife.

 You could even create a what’s app group amongst friends where you can share tips, tricks and interesting articles that you feel will add value to everyone’s sustainability journey.
 By creating a safe and inclusive ecosystem amongst people in your network you also encourage debate, and that’s good too!

 If you are feeling brave, why not start a conversation up with a stranger about the environment or the climate, we love this guide from Grist about how to go about it.

 We also found this guide useful in addressing ways to talk about race, racism, and racial justice with some really insightful ways that you might be able to better advance these issues with those lacking in knowledge or information.